Jessica8Schubert/Jessica8Schubert/README.md

 - 👋 Hi, I’m Jessica
 - 👀 I’m interested in learning new things and get to know nice people
-- 🌱 I’m currently learning how to code!
+- 🌱 I’m currently learning how to code @coding-bootcamp-eu

 <!---